raspberrypilearning/guides/astro-pi/software.md

 # Astro Pi - Software Setup

-This guide assumes you have an SD with NOOBS/Raspbian install, if not see [raspberrypi.org/downloads](http://www.raspberrypi.org/downloads/) to download NOOBS/Raspbian and see the [NOOBS setup guide](http://www.raspberrypi.org/help/noobs-setup/) for help with installation.
+This guide assumes you have an SD card with NOOBS/Raspbian.
+If not, see [the Downloads section](http://www.raspberrypi.org/downloads/) to download NOOBS/Raspbian and use the [NOOBS setup guide](http://www.raspberrypi.org/help/noobs-setup/) for help with installation.

-[Connect](assemble.md) you Astro-Pi HAT and boot it up
+[Connect](assemble.md) your Astro Pi HAT and boot it up.

 ## Astro Pi Driver Installation

-Have your Pi connected to the Internet and then run the following command (from the command prompt or a Terminal window) to download and start the Astro Pi install script.
+Ensure your Pi is connected to the internet, then run the following command (from the command prompt or a Terminal window) to download and start the Astro Pi installation script:

 ```bash
 wget -O - http://www.raspberrypi.org/files/astro-pi/astro-pi-install.sh --no-check-certificate | bash